Extremes of $\gamma$-reflected Gaussian process with stationary increments: Applications

 \section{Applications}

 \eHH{In this section, we shall focus on two important classes of processes with stationary increments.
-First, we consider} the sum of independent \eE{fBm's} with different Hurst parameters.
-Second, we investigate Gaussian integrated processes.
+We discuss first} the sum of independent \eE{fBm's} with different Hurst parameters and then investigate Gaussian integrated processes.